vrimsha/surfs_up/README.md

 Collect temperature data for the months of June and December in Oahu, Hawaii in order to determine if the surf and ice cream shop business is sustainable year-round there.

-Deliverable 1: Determine the Summary Statistics for June Deliverable 2: Determine the Summary Statistics for December
+<br>Deliverable 1: Determine the Summary Statistics for June</br>
+<br>Deliverable 2: Determine the Summary Statistics for December</br>

 ## Results:
 #Deliverable 1: Determine the Summary Statistics for June